juliet-wambua/my-portfolio/README.md

 # Portfolio

 ## Description
-A portfolio with information about me and my projects so far at Morina school.
+A portfolio with information about me and my projects so far at Moringa school.

 ## Setup/Installation Requirements
 * Git clone link
 * cd Portfolio
 * Open index.html from a browser

 ## Technologies Used
 * HTML
 * CSS